How To Create Your Personal Value Proposition

 Value Propositions – Your most powerful tool when looking for a better job.
 Read on for a professional career coach’s simple framework for constructing great personal value propositions for yourself…

-Personal value propositions (PVP) are the best way to answer questions like “why should I hire you?”, “what will you bring to the table?” and “what are your strengths?”.
 You will use them in phone interviews, face-to-face interviews and business networking.
 They are the foundation of your personal brand and I’ve seen them win a lot of jobs.
-Plus they are easy to construct – just use this simple 3-step framework and practice.
+Plus they are easy to construct using a simple 3-step framework and practice.

 What are personal value propositions?